 - Comparative Constitutional Law

 - Independent Study (international topic)

 STUDY ABROAD: A SPRINGBOARD TO AN INTERNATIONAL PRACTICE

 When I entered Akron Law, I had no idea about what area of law I wanted to practice in.
 Having spent some time in Asia before law school though, I had hoped to return there in a professional capacity some day.

-Many years before he was named as our Dean, Matthew Wilson visited Akron Law from Tokyo to speak to us about international opportunities in the law including global careers and study abroad.
-Dean Wilson is the preeminent speaker in the country on these topics.
-Under Dean Wilson's guidance and direction, I studied in Tokyo during my final semester of law school.
+Many years ago, Matthew Wilson visited Akron Law from Tokyo to speak to us about international opportunities in the law including global careers and study abroad.
+Wilson is the preeminent speaker in the country on these topics.
+Under Wilson's guidance and direction, I studied in Tokyo during my final semester of law school.
 My credits transferred back to Akron Law with no problem.
 It was an amazing experience that I’ll never forget, and has had a major impact on my life.